HenryMorgan-cd2/COC202-Computer-Vision-Notes/notes.md

 - query by keyword
 	- requires annotation, either manual or automatic

-Problem by X as problems:
+Query by X has problems:
 - needs a query
 	- image (why search if you have one?)
 	- sketch (try drawing "wind")